 Tirrenia – Compagnia Italiana di Navigazione

-- Representing PYMAR and LICO leasing in a General Court appeal of the EC’s decision to consider a Spanish tax lease to constitute state aid in the shipbuilding sector.
+- Represented PYMAR (association of small- and medium-sized private Spanish shipyards) and LICO Leasing in the referral back to the General Court concerning the appeal against the Commission’s decision that declared the Spanish tax lease as State aid in the shipbuilding sector.

 Other key lawyers: